 Debit/Credit-American Express, Discover, Mastercard, Visa, Health or Flexible Savings Accounts

 CAN I USE INSURANCE?

-Additionally, tax laws have created new programs that may help you pay for your therapy, even if you pay out of pocket.
+Additionally, tax laws have created new programs that may help you pay for your therapy, even if you self-pay.
 These include Medical Savings Accounts and Pre-Tax Flexible Spending Medical Accounts.
-You can also deduct the cost of therapy from your taxes if you itemize.
+You can also deduct the cost of therapy from your taxes if you itemize deductions.
 It is a medical expense.
-Ask your Accountant or Compensation and Benefits Administrator if you qualify for either program.
+Ask your C.P.A. or Compensation and Benefits Administrator to see if you qualify.